hachiko-8ko/ichigo/src/HtmlComponent/BoundComponent.README.md

 Even though propertyName looks like code that can be evaluated, it is just a simple name lookup.
 You cannot access more complicated properties like this.callMethod().name.toLowerCase() like you can attempt in Angular.

 And if you wanted an insane viewmodel like { ["this.wtf"] = "WTF" }, sorry.

-* i5_name="a component name"
-When name is specified, either by passing as constructor options or by using i5_name, then only i-v tags that contain a custom attribute matching that name are replaced (names should only include valid characters for attributes).
-In this example, unlabeled &lt;i-v&gt; are untouched, but &lt;i-v a_component_name&gt; are updated.

 * i5_text="propertyName"
 Set innerHTML equal to the value of propertyName, escaping HTML.